The Norfolk Botanical Garden: A Hampton Roads Must-See

-The botanical gardens offer a wide range of exhibitions and installations for children, adults, and grandparents alike to enjoy.
+The Norfolk Botanical Gardens offer a wide range of exhibitions and installations for children, adults, and grandparents alike to enjoy.
 Whether it is themed around a culture, animals, art, or winter holidays, there is always something unique to see any time of year!

-Summer 2021’s Washed Ashore is an educational nonprofit exhibit displaying “Art to Save the Sea.”
-All art exhibited is made from plastic ocean debris and often depicts ocean animals such as a polar bear, jellyfish, penguins, and a shark.
+Summer 2021’s Washed Ashore exhibit displayed “Art to Save the Sea.”
+All art exhibited was made from plastic ocean debris and often depicts ocean animals such as a polar bear, jellyfish, penguins, and a shark.
 The sculptures are made by artist Angela Haseltine Pozzi, who specializes in art made from ocean debris representing deeper meaning.

 These Washed Ashore art displays aim to raise awareness of the overwhelming amount of plastic that has polluted our earth.
 To help people reduce, reuse, and recycle, they created a pledge for people to take action for a cleaner environment.
 Some elements of the pledge include avoiding bottled water, using reusable food containers, and using reusable shopping bags.
 Through the organization’s efforts, they have collected 26 tons of debris off beaches!

-Some past exhibits that are sure to come back around are Lantern Asia displayed in both 2016 and 2018 at Norfolk Botanical Gardens.
+Lantern Asia, displayed in both 2016 and 2018 at Norfolk Botanical Gardens, was also extremely popular.
 The Lantern Asia exhibit featured larger-than-life cultural lanterns and light displays with Asian themes.
-The lanterns displayed included the Chinese calendar, dragons, Asain temples, pandas, and more.
-Earlier in 2021, they had planned to exhibit but canceled due to COVID-19.
-Despite this, we are sure they will showcase this amazing installation again soon.
+The lanterns displayed included the Chinese calendar, dragons, Asian temples, pandas, and more.

 Activities and Classes

-Whatever your age or hobbies are, you’re sure to find something you enjoy at the gardens.
-Whether you want to visit the garden in the future or find an activity day-of, there is always something to do for the whole family.
+Whatever your age or hobbies are, you’re sure to find something you enjoy in the gardens.
+Whether you want to visit the garden in the future or find an activity day, there is always something to do for the whole family.

 Children’s Activities and Classes